Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator/index.md

 1. The amp configuration and code must reside under `alfresco/module/com.alfresco.aca.accelerator.extension` to be properly picked up
 2. Any overrides for ACA properties must reside in a file named `opencontent-extension-override-placeholders.properties`
 3. Any overrides or additions to the ACA bean configurations need to reside in a file named `opencontent-extension-override-config.xml`.
 Note that you can have this file reference other xml config files but ACA will only specifically look for this file
-4. Name the module context file for the extension opencontent-extension-override-module-ctx.xml
+4. Name the module context file for the extension `opencontent-extension-override-module-ctx.xml`

-## How to override ACA overlay configurations
+### How to override ACA overlay configurations in the custom amp
 To override the ACA default overlay configurations, the custom amp will need to inject a file called `opencontent-override-overlay-spring-config.xml` into the `alfresco/module/com.tsgrp.opencontent` location.
 This file should contain similar looking beans to this:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>